Five of the seven injured in Hastings crash were children

-Two children under 10 years old remain in a serious condition after a crash in Hastings on Tuesday.
+Two children under 13-years old remain in a serious condition after a crash in Hastings on Tuesday.

 The crash on Omahu Rd was reported to emergency services at 3.27pm, and the busy road was closed for several hours to all but emergency services between Twyford and Chatham roads, as multiple emergency vehicles were at the scene.